-Diamonds are not stocks.
+3. Patience is a Virtue - Diamonds are not stocks.
 There is little to no chance that the value of the diamond you bought will spike 30% the next year (not that it happens too often in stocks as well).
-Consider the diamonds you bought in the part of portfolio that is intended for long term investment.
+Consider the diamonds you bought in your portfolio is intended for long term investment.
 Remember, good things come to those who wait!

 So, you decided that the diamond industry is fascinating (or at least has the potential to make money from it).
 However, you do not have enough funds or knowledge to make an investment in it just yet.
 There is an alternative solution.

-Unfortunately, at the time of writing these lines, there is only one ETF (Exchange Traded Fund) that tracks diamonds and gemstones companies.
+At the time of writing, there is only one ETF (Exchange Traded Fund) that tracks diamonds and gemstones companies.
 GEMS by FactorShares is investing in a variety of firms that produce and sell diamonds.
 More ETFs like this are expected to rise within the next couple of years.

 Another way is to create a portfolio on your own.
 For example, approximately 70% of the diamond mining industry is held by four major companies - De Beers (which is mainly owned by British Anglo American), Alrosa (held mainly by the Russian government), Rio Tinto and BHP Billiton.
 While Rio and BHP are mining giants, diamond mining takes only a small portion of their businesses (and constantly talks about selling it) and they are accountant for roughly 15% of the total mining industry.

 You can also invest in the diamond jewellery companies such as Tiffany and Harry Winston which is a combination of a mining company and a retailer.

 However, there is no alternative ETF or company stock that specializes in natural colored diamonds.

 Any investment involves a portion of speculation.
 All you can do is try to make a smart one based on all of the information you can obtain.